edlin0249/NTU-DSA2016-054/README.md

-This is the data structure course in NTU CSIE
+This is Data Structures and Algorithms 2016 course in NTU CSIE

 course website: